Art Antiquity & Law

 Please email us if you would like to purchase back copies (1996 - 2014) - the complete set is now available.

-All articles and case notes from Volume 1 (1996) through to the current issue of Volume 18 (2013) are now available for purchase as electronic files - simply click on the relevant article to purchase, and the file will be sent to you.
+All articles and case notes from Volume 1 (1996) through to the current issue of Volume 20 (2015) are now available for purchase as electronic files - simply click on the relevant article to purchase, and the file will be sent to you.
 Each article or case note is £12 (£6 for members of the Institute of Art and Law or subscribers to Art Antiquity and Law).
+A list of the contents of each issue can be found by clicking on the relevant issue number.